redhat-developer/openshift-vsts/docs/getting-started.md

 ---

 <a id="setup-the-openshift-connection-runtime"></a>
-### Set up the OpenShift connection on runtime
+### Set up the OpenShift connection at runtime

-To set up an OpenShift connection on runtime, select the _Set Up Configuration on Runtime_ option in the _Service connection type_ .
+To set up an OpenShift connection at runtime, select the _Set Up Configuration on Runtime_ option in the _Service connection type_ .
 You should be displayed with two options: File Path and Inline Configuration.

 - File Path allows you to add a path where the agent will find the config file to use during the execution